ASMLAB/www_lab/content/news/MITvisit_feb.md

 Using the state-of-art ocean circulation model, we tried to explain the salinity maximum in the subsurface of Arabian Sea observed in situ measurements and autonomous floats, Argo.

-I was told that this winter was mild one week before I visited.
+He was told that this winter has been mild until a very cold air mass covered the area one week before he visited.
-Even though it snowed during my stay, the weather became warm again.
+Even though it snowed during his stay, the weather became warm again.
 On the Charles River, there were numerous "pancakes" of ice, telling that the winter was ready to retreat.
 BUT don't be off guard.
-You never know when winter revisits until April (from my experience).
+You never know when winter revisits until April (from his experience).

-- *Apparently, a big snow storm visited Boston one week after I left.*
+- *Apparently, a big snow storm visited Boston one week after he left.*

 <br>

 <div class='image'>